emard/wifi_jtag/README.md

-JTAG upload is slow because OpenOCD creates network traffic with short packets of 1-3 bytes sending to and from WIFI-JTAG.
+JTAG upload is slow because OpenOCD creates network traffic with short packets of 1-3 bytes sending to and from WiFi-JTAG.
 Watch the traffic:

     tcpdump -A port 3335